dbouquin/sankey_timeline_animated/README.md

 - `name`: Display name
 - `startDate`: Start date in YYYY-MM-DD format
 - `endDate`: End date in YYYY-MM-DD format
-- `duration`: Length of the project (typically in days)
+- `duration`: Length of the project in weeks
-- `category`: Category/type of project (used for grouping or coloring)
+- `category`: "T-Shit size" assigned to the project on Confluence
-- `phase`: Numeric value representing the phase
+- `phase`: Numeric value representing the number of project phases
+- `description`: Brief description pulled from the project "Goal" on Confluence
+- `skills`: Skills used to complete the project

 ### Connection Properties